-The Lincolnshire Rivers Trust, Wild Trout Trust and the Environment Agency worked together to develop a project shaped by Lincolnshire’s geographically isolated and unique limestone becks, We carried out walkover surveys along the Limestone Becks.
+The Lincolnshire Rivers Trust, Wild Trout Trust and the Environment Agency worked together to develop a project shaped by Lincolnshire’s geographically isolated and unique limestone becks, carrying out walkover surveys along the these very special waterways.

-Lincolnshire Rivers Trust undertook a pilot project on Dunston Beck, installing berms (low shelves made with bushwood and stakes that trap silt and grow vegetation) this section of the beck is now abundant with wildlife and the beck is now moving in a more natural way.
+Lincolnshire Rivers Trust undertook a pilot project on Dunston Beck, installing berms (low shelves made with brushwood and stakes that trap silt and grow vegetation).
+This section of the beck is now abundant with wildlife and the beck is now moving in a more natural way.

-The Wild Trout Trust completed a project in March alongside the playfields on Welton Beck along with the an intervention by the Environment Agency to allow fish to move from futher downstream this has created an amazing habitat for brown trout and other wildlife.
+The Wild Trout Trust completed a project in March 2019 with support from LRT volunteers, alongside the playfields on Welton Beck, this was further helped with an intervention by the Environment Agency to allow fish to move from futher downstream, creating an amazing habitat for brown trout and other wildlife.

 If you would like to be involved in practical conservation or monitoring of these projects please contact Gail.Talton@lincsrivers.org.uk

 © 2019 Lincolshire Rivers Trust